Next to be released:

 “They say that when one door closes, another opens.
 Certainly this is true of death, or so we are led to believe: when life gently latches the gate behind us, death is there to welcome us through a portal held wide.”

 Gemma Amor is a Bram Stoker Award nominated horror fiction author, podcaster and voice actor based in the UK.
 Her books include Cruel Works of Nature, Dear Laura, White Pines, Girl on Fire, and These Wounds We Make.
 She’s also co-creator, writer and voice actor for horror-comedy podcast Calling Darkness, starring Kate Siegel.
 Her stories feature on the NoSleep Podcast, Shadows at the Door, Creepy and the Grey Rooms podcast.

-Sometimes We’re Cruel and Other Stories (Coming August 2021)
+Sometimes We’re Cruel and Other Stories (Released July 2021)